 SEATech offers summer school courses in June after the end of the school year.
 SEATech summer programs are offered to high school age students, including incoming freshmen.
 Summer classes are generally 6 1/2 hours a day for 14 days.
 Students will earn a semester credit (.5) upon successful completion of the course.
 Offerings usually include introductory classes for most of our programs, and students have found that it's a good way to get a feel for what each class offers.

 How do students apply for admission?

-Download and complete our Enrollment Form and return the completed form to your High School Counselor.
+Complete our Enrollment Form and notify your school counselor.
 Contact your sending school counselor or SEATech for more details.